JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-09-the-land-and-sea-park.md

 ![three-on-the-surface](/images/three-on-the-surface.JPG)

-*We did drift dives in Cozumel, but have never done a drift snorkel*
+*We did drift dives in Cozumel together, but have never done a drift snorkel before*

 I'm not sure I could ever be tired of swimming with the eagle rays, but a change of scenery would be appreciated.
 The cays and rocks surrounding the park all seem prime for snorkeling but it's hard to tell without getting in the water.
 We took the skiff around the southern end of Narrow Water Cay and spotted a tiny beach.